MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_journalline_delete.md

 ---

 # Delete journalLines
-Delete a journalLine from Dynamics 365 for Financials.
+Delete a journal line object from Dynamics 365 for Financials.

 ## HTTP request
 ```